kohlschutter/unsock/README.md

 `shutdown(2)`).
 However, when binding, stale socket files are automatically removed to prevent an "address in use" error.

-The absolute path specified with `UNSOCK_DIR` must be of a certain maximum length, otherwise the process will terminate with an error message.
+The absolute path specified with `UNSOCK_DIR` must be of a certain maximum length (less than 108), otherwise the process will terminate with an error message.

 The abstract namespace for Unix domain sockets is not supported.